TrueConf/pyVideoSDK-VoiceControl/README.md

     poetry run python main.py
     ```

-## Use cases
+## 🧩 Use cases

-The phrase `Hi room` activates voice control.
+The phrase `Hi Room` activates voice control.
 Currently, it is possible to call a user with the `Call` command.
 However, you can [edit](#command-phrases) this list by adding your own phrases.

 To activate voice recognition, say `Hi room`.
 You will hear a sound indicating that voice commands can now be given.
 Right after the sound signal, say `Call {display name}`.
 The display name may include text, digits and emojis.
 When the command is given, voice recognition is disabled until the phrase `Hi room` is spoken again.